-Jeep Patriot: problems, fuel economy, 4WD system, photos
+Jeep Patriot: problems, fuel economy, pros and cons, 4WD system, photos

 It's a Jeep thing, you wouldn't understand.
-The Patriot is a car-based SUV and not really a true off-roader, but its truck-like shape and iconic Jeep look make it stand out.
+The Patriot is a car-based SUV and not a true off-roader, but its truck-like shape and iconic Jeep look made it stand out.
 It's also one of the most affordable compact SUVs.

 The Patriot comes as a front-wheel drive or all-wheel drive, with two different 4-cylinder engines.
 Transmission choices include a 5-speed manual or CVT.
 A conventional 6-speed automatic transmission was added for 2014.

 The fuel economy is average for the class.
 The interior is nicely done and practical.
-The Patriot handles like a car and offers a tight turning radius (35.6 ft).
-Is the Patriot reliable?
+The Patriot handles like a car and offers a tight turning circle (35.6 ft).
+Is a used Jeep Patriot reliable?
 What are the reported problems?
-Read below to find out.